richard-sebos/articles/Aide/AID-003/2025-11-xx-Chaing-Logs.md

 ### *Modular scripting, cryptographic signing, and a tamper-evident ledger for Linux integrity management*

 > *When it comes to integrity, trust isn’t a setting — it’s a habit.*
-> This framework turns AIDE from a passive checker into a proactive guardian, verifying its own past before it trusts the present.
+> This framework transforms AIDE from a passive checker into an active guardian, verifying its own history before trusting the present.

+---

+Security in IT is a funny thing.
+Everyone agrees it’s important — but how much is enough?

+The answer depends on the context:

+* What does the server do?
+* Does it store personal or sensitive data?
+* Who are the stakeholders — developers, security teams, compliance auditors?

+Your SOC might see things differently than your development team.
+For some readers, this framework might feel excessive.
+For others, it might not go far enough.
+That’s okay.
+The goal is to present a clear, modular system that can be scaled up or down based on your environment.

 ---
 ## 🧭 Table of Contents

 1. Introduction — Beyond File Integrity